Acrylic on canvas, 60x20in. Sold for $250. Available as a print and on mugs and stickers at Redbubble.

 When the fluid goes rogue, it’s paintbrush time.
 I painted the grass instead.

 SO much better already.
-You can see some of the weird-looking fluid on the left there.
 I painted the rest of the grass, which really didn’t take as long as I thought it might.
 I quite liked how there was still watery green from the fluid blending into the background – it added to the surreal, dreamlike feel of the painting.
 I decided some of the grass should be windswept because reasons.

 Now it was time to paint over that damn blob.
 The painting needed some kind of focus anyway.
 Landscapes are great and all, but they can look a bit empty without some kind of entity for focus.
 But what does it need?